davidmalcolm/2018-cauldron-talk/source/index.rst

 .. nextslide::
    :increment:

+* can be printed to stderr (diagrams become ASCII art)

-* can be printed to stderr, or saved as part of the JSON optimization
+* can be saved as part of the JSON optimization record

   * can be prioritized by code hotness

   * browsed in an IDE, etc

-etc.  The diagrams are printed as ASCII art when printed to stderr, or serialized in a form from which HTML/SVG can be generated (this last part is a work-in-progress).
+  * diagrams become HTML/SVG?

 .. nextslide::
    :increment: